regardscitoyens/nosfinanceslocales_scraper/README.md

 (group of cities Cf. [wikipedia](http://fr.wikipedia.org/wiki/%C3%89tablissement_public_de_coop%C3%A9ration_intercommunale)), department and regions from the website http://www.collectivites-locales.gouv.fr/.

-We used scrapy lib to crawl the page and xpaths stuff to scrap data.
+This project uses [scrapy](https://github.com/scrapy/scrapy) to crawl and scrape data.

 All the data scraped for the regions is committed as an example here:
  * with variable names as header: [scraped_data/region_all.csv](scraped_data/region_all.csv)